Marshall Summar: Biography

-Summar received his M.D. from the University of Tennessee Center for Health Sciences in 1985 and performed his pediatric residency at Vanderbilt University School of Medicine.
+Summar received his B.S. in Molecular Biology from Vanderbilt University in 1981 and his M.D. from the University of Tennessee Center for Health Sciences in 1985.
+He performed his pediatric residency at Vanderbilt University School of Medicine.
 From 1988-1990, Summar completed his clinical fellowship within the Division of Medical Genetics at Vanderbilt University School of Medicine – he trained in clinical/biochemical genetics and in genetics research.